Search History House

 If you wish to trace any of these people on the census returns then there are a number of commercial providers of census returns.
 These include:

 For more information on the various census and how they were carried out, see our article: The Census 1841 - 1911.

 Kelvedon Hatch had a population of 401: 223 men and 178 women.
-A disproportion which was found in most agricultural areas.The growth and decline of the population of Kelvedon Hatch from 1801 until 1891 followed the trend of other villages in Victorian England.
+A disproportion found in most agricultural areas.The growth and decline of the population of Kelvedon Hatch from 1801 until 1891 followed the trend of other villages in Victorian England.
 While the villages lost their populations, nearby towns and cities grew in size.
 Their population increase was due to immigration of young people and high fertility rates because of early marriages amongst those young people.

 The 19th century growth of the population of Kelvedon Hatch to its zenith in 1851 can be attributed to the enclosure of the common land which encouraged farming of that land, the building of new houses upon it, and improved transport links to the London markets via the railway: first at Brentwood and then at Ongar.